 Figure 73 – DataNotification service with GBT with partial invocation

-Figure 73Figure 66 shows a DataNotification service with GBT, with partial service invocations on the server side.
+Figure 73 shows an unconfirmed DataNotification service with GBT, with partial service invocations on the server side.
 The process is the following:

 the server AP invokes a DataNotification.request service primitive with Invocation_Type = FIRST-PART, BTS = 0, BTW = 0.
 The Service_Parameters include one part of the DataNotification.request;